 Recorders From Out Of This Worldby Paul Jennings

-For this collection, though, we have selected special works that take us through outer space, through time, and into the imaginative world of the mind.
+For this recorder collection, we have selected special works that take us through outer space, through time, and into the imaginative world of the mind.
 And all of these tunes have creative settings that will really engage young players and make them sound great in performance.
+Includes:

 - Starbeast - This driving orchestral rock tune with an infectious groove will appeal to sci-fi fans!
 There are two recorder parts for this tune – one for soprano and one for alto recorder.
 The soprano recorder part uses E, G, A, B, and C, and should be easy enough for most young players.
 The optional alto part uses the notes C, D, and E. It's also a good tune to practice staccato playing.

 - Bella's Blues - Beginning and ending with an orchestral nod to J. S. Bach's "Toccata," the song itself is a big band blues with a bit of fun thrown in.
 There are two recorder parts that work separately or together, one featuring G, A, B, and C, and the other just A and C – a real bonus for teachers who like to start with these two notes.
 The tune is also great for combining groups of players a year apart.

 - Bad Day At The Droid Works - Machine-like, yet with energy, a full orchestra and professional sound effects make this a fun tune for your kids to play B, A, and G. The recorder part is very straightforward, and aside from only using B, A, and G, it never gets more rhythmically complicated than quarter notes.
 However, the recorded accompaniment creatively bounds along in its own harmonic and melodic universe with lots of chromatics and whole tone sounds.
 At the very end, players are given the option to become droids gone awry.